 On 8 November 2019, the court delivered its oral verdict, finding two former employees of the Company guilty of false accounting, market manipulation and obstructing the supervisory activities of CONSOB and that the Company had breached Italian corporate liability legislation.
 In so doing it imposed a fine of EUR 3.45 million on the Company as well as ordering confiscation of EUR 88 million.
 On 12 May 2020, the court issued the detailed reasoning for the verdict (including the rationale for the penalties imposed).
-As of the date of these consolidated financial statements, The Company continues to analyse the contents of the written reasoning to determine all of its options, including any appeal.
+The Company has appealed the decision to the Milan Court of Appeal.
 The penalties will not be enforceable until all appeals have been concluded.